plus3it/satsuki/README.rst

                                     *Default: Not*
 SATS_BODY         -b, --body        The blurb that shows up with releases.
                                     *Default: None*
-SATS_COMMITISH    -c, --commitish   Specifies the commitish value that
+SATS_COMMITISH    -o, --commitish   Specifies the commitish value that
                                     determines where the Git tag is created from. *Default: None* SATS_FILE         -f, --file        File(s) to be uploaded as release asset(s).